-Element Explanation/fun ection WTG No. Select the No. of the WTG to be shut down during fixed periods of time.
+Element Explanation/function WTG No. Select the No. of the WTG to be shut down during fixed periods of time.
 Start date Specify the first day of the period during which the respective WTGs is to be shut down during a specified period of time.
 DD.MM (without full stop) End Date Specify the last day of the period during which the respective WTGs is to be shut down during a specified period of time.
 However, this field can also remain empty if the parameters Stop time and Start time only apply to the Start date.
 DD.MM (without full stop) Days This field will be filled out automatically - you can use it to check that you entered the values correctly.
 If you have defined a date range that results in a period of more than 19 days, this field is highlighted in yellow, in order to point out that a WTG will be shut down over a fairly long period of time.
 Stop Time Specify the time at which you want the shutdown period to end.
-Please also take into account the Summer winter time handling setting ( Project &gt; Settings&gt; SMU &gt; Time settings ).
+Please also take into account the Summer winter time handling setting (Project > Settings> SMU > Time settings).
 24-hour format, HH:MM Start Time Specify the time at which you want the shut-down period to end.
-Please also take into account the Summer winter time handling setting ( Project &gt; Settings&gt; SMU &gt; Time settings ).
+Please also take into account the Summer winter time handling setting (Project > Settings> SMU > Time settings).
 24-hour format, HH:MM Duration This field will be filled out automatically - you can use it to check that you entered the values correctly.
 If you have defined a time range that results in a period of more than 29 minutes, this field is highlighted in yellow in order to point out that a WTG will be shut down over a fairly long period of time.
-Light Sensor Select one of the 3 options from the drop-down list: Option Effect Ignore all light sensors The defined shutdown period is applied regardless of any other condition.